hubleto/developer/book/content/pages/tutorial/add-route-controller-and-view.md

 ## Add controller

+Now we need to aa a controller `Dashboard` which will be activated by the `my-app` URL.

-To create a controller for your app's dashboard, create `./apps/external/MyCompany/MyApp/Controllers/Dashboard.php` file with the following content:
+To add this controller, create `./apps/external/MyCompany/MyApp/Controllers/Dashboard.php` file with the following content:

 ###### ./apps/external/MyCompany/MyApp/Controllers/Dashboard.php
 ```php